canonical/ubuntu-pro-for-wsl/docs/06-wsl-pro-service-command-line-reference.md

+# WSL-Pro-Service command-line reference

-The Windows Agent is the component that runs on the host Windows machine.
+The WSL Pro Service is the component that runs on each guest Ubuntu distro.

 ## Usage

 ### User commands

-#### ubuntu-pro-agent
+#### wsl-pro-service

-Ubuntu Pro for Windows agent
+WSL Pro Service

 ##### Synopsis

-Ubuntu Pro for Windows agent for managing your pro-enabled distro.
+WSL Pro Service connects Ubuntu Pro for Windows agent to your distro.

 ```
-ubuntu-pro-agent COMMAND [flags]
+wsl-pro-service COMMAND [flags]
 ```

 ##### Options

 ```
-  -h, --help              help for ubuntu-pro-agent
+  -h, --help              help for wsl-pro-service
   -v, --verbosity count   issue INFO (-v), DEBUG (-vv) or DEBUG with caller (-vvv) output
 ```

-#### ubuntu-pro-agent completion
+#### wsl-pro-service completion

 Generate the autocompletion script for the specified shell

 ##### Synopsis

-Generate the autocompletion script for ubuntu-pro-agent for the specified shell.
+Generate the autocompletion script for wsl-pro-service for the specified shell.
 See each sub-command's help for details on how to use the generated script.